 Also, atop the mountain is Mount Nebo Church.
 This building houses incredible mosaics dating from around 530 CE that tell a variety of stories.
 The most ornate mosaic is a large square that is divided into hunting scenes at the top and pastoral scenes at the bottom.
 The stories told on this mosaic include many animals from African wildlife—a zebu, lions, tigers, bears, boars, zebras, a domesticated ostrich (on a leash), and a giraffe shaped like a camel.

 The mosaic was completed in the 6th century.
 Mosaics all over the area were consistently being desecrated, and a fear was that this one would also be destroyed.
 In attempt to preserve it, a simple, unexciting mosaic piece was constructed and placed on top of it.
 The decision to cover it, has left the world with a mosaic in near-perfect condition.

 Today the church is a working monastery, so parts of it are off-limits to visitors.
 However, the stunning view and the incredible mosaics are ones that can not be missed!
-Mount Nebo is included in all our tours to Jordan!
+A visit to Mount Nebo is included in all TOURS FOR AMERICANS’s tour packages to Jordan!